nimzoking/bookstore/readme.md

-Chapter 11 - complete - need to explore more use of Bootstrap content to jazz up the look & feel Chapter 12 - pretty basic model for upload and storage of files Chapter 13 - simple example of using Django customer permissions Chapter 14 - adding Stripe -
+Chapter 11 - complete - need to explore more use of Bootstrap content to jazz up the look & feel Chapter 12 - pretty basic model for upload and storage of files Chapter 13 - simple example of using Django customer permissions Chapter 14 - adding Stripe - pretty basic introduction, quite a bit of functionality missing, think this is a cop-out from the Author TBH!